 Shades of red, orange and pink, can be acquired from the ground roots of the madder plant, depending on which way you chase the ph, up in alkalinity or down in acidity.

-To extract colour place powder in dedicated saucepan and bring to simmer for 30mins-1hr.
+To extract colour place powder in dedicated saucepan and bring to a gentle simmer for 30mins-1hr.

 Strain the madder water through a fine muslin to remove any particles so that colour is not imparted with spotting on chosen fabric - (unless spotting is what you require)